Getting to Know Your Neighborhood: Allston

 Offering Mediterranean food at reasonable prices, this mom-and-son-operated restaurant is one of Allston’s lesser-known treasures.
 There is a wide array of menu options to appeal to both carnivores and vegetarians.
 The shawarma, kebabs, Greek salads, and falafel are fresh and prepared quickly.
 One taste and you’ll feel as though you’ve gone on a trip to the Mediterranean.

 151 Harvard Ave.

-Basics Carpet and Furniture has been helping students settle into apartments for over 35 years.
+Basics Carpet & Furniture has been helping students settle into apartments for nearly 40 years.
 The store sells a wide variety of reasonably priced and appealing furniture, rugs, and decor for the living room, kitchen, and bedroom.
 Desks with built-in outlets, platform beds, and matching night table and dresser sets are all available.
 And they offer same-day delivery on all furniture, much of which comes preassembled.
 So, skip the hour-long trip to Ikea and shop local for all your apartment needs.

 Tous les Jours

 Those with a sweet tooth will want to head over to this French-Asian bakery just a short walk from West Campus.
 The chain, which began in South Korea, opened its second Boston location in Allston in 2017, serving up mouthwatering pastries, cakes, and breads.
 Try the honey bun cake bread or some of the house-made macarons with a cup of coffee or some bubble tea.
 Tous les Jours also has a delicious selection of sandwiches and a welcoming environment.